rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 ## derived statements

 **CLARIFICATION**
-No descendant of an associated node can be excluded from the sections of its ancestors.
+No descendant can be excluded from those sections with which its ancestors are associated.
 Descendants are implicitly associated with these by the structure of the node tree.

 Any attempt to define a descendant to be unrelated to the sections of its